gunarevuri/dwh_practice/README.md

 - Test by running create_tables.py and checking the table schemas in your redshift database.
 You can use Query Editor in the AWS Redshift console for this.

 2. Build ETL Pipeline

 - Implement the logic in etl.py to load data from S3 to staging tables on Redshift.
-- Implement the logic in etl.py to load data from staging tables to analytics tables on Redshift.
+- Implement the logic in etl.py or single_query_insert to load data from staging tables to analytics tables on Redshift.
 - Test by running etl.py after running create_tables.py and running the analytic queries on your Redshift database to compare your results with the expected results.
 - Delete your redshift cluster when finished.

-3. Document Process
-Do the following steps in your README.md file.

-- Discuss the purpose of this database in context of the startup, Sparkify, and their analytical goals.
-- State and justify your database schema design and ETL pipeline.
-- [Optional] Provide example queries and results for song play analysis.